wirrunna/CamillaDSP-Building-a-Config-2-Create-Linear-Phase-XOs/README.md

 4096 taps doesn't add too much delay while giving accurate results.
 I use the same number of taps on each driver so that the delay is the same.

-The rules of thumb are the lower the frequency the more taps you need and the more pre-ringing you get and never manipulate the phase below 100Hz.
+The rules of thumb are the lower the frequency the more taps you need and the more pre-ringing you get, and never manipulate the phase below 100Hz.
 Make sure that the rate is the same as in CamillaDSP and that the format is 64 bits IEEE-754 (.dbl).

 The "Ranges" panel is used to make the graph more meaningful by defining "from to" frequency, db and degrees, while the "Measurement" panel is used after importing a REW measurement.